0xb0bb/karkinos/README.md

 	  - find        find a library by symbol offsets, file, build id or file hash
 	  - dump        dump symbols/gadgets for a given library
 	  - info        print some information about a specific library
-	  - update      check for updates tp the database
+	  - update      check for updates to the database
+	  - version     display version information and exit

 	positional arguments:
 	  {find,dump,info,update}